Mr-Lakshan/two-way-zoho-hub/README.md

 https://accounts.zoho.in/oauth/v2/auth?scope=ZohoCRM.modules.ALL,ZohoCRM.modules.contacts.ALL&client_id=<client id goes here>&response_type=code&redirect_uri=<redirect uri goes here > &access_type=offline
 4. get access token and refresh token and then get access token from refresh token .
 5. Crud for contacts
+6. here is the link for create client application to get client-id and client secret (https://api-console.zoho.in/)

 *** Workflow for hubspot ***